 The Joyce Foundation focuses on progressing racial equity and economic mobility in the Great Lakes region including Illinois, Wisconsin, Minnesota, Michigan, Indiana, and Ohio.
 Some of the Foundation’s programs include the Education and Economic Mobility Program, which seeks to provide better opportunities for young African Americans from low-income communities, the Joyce Democracy Program, which focuses on fair elections and public media interest, and the Gun Violence Prevention and Justice Reform Program, which targets issues like gun accessibility, police-community relationships, and the incarceration of young individuals.

-The Arnold Foundation focuses on making change in several areas of the world including criminal justice, health, education, and public finance through the use of evidence-based practices, research, and advocacy.
+Arnold Ventures focuses on making change in several areas of the world including criminal justice, health, education, and public finance through the use of evidence-based practices, research, and advocacy.
 The Foundation focuses specifically on topics of policing, pretrial justice, community supervision, prison, and reintegration.
 Learn more about Arnold Ventures' work with criminal justice.

 The Field Foundation of Illinois